Solar panels for apartments & renters: your options

 There are many ways that renters can generate their own solar energy.
 Here, solar panels have ingeniously been attached to a balustrade.
 Image credit: Robert Tadlock via Flickr

-Depending on where you live, there may be community solar projects you could join.
+Depending on where you live, there may be a community solar project you could join.
 A community solar project allows people in a specific community or area to come together and purchase a solar system as a group.

 Instead of installing your solar panels on your own roof or backyard, you help fund a utility-grade installation.
 The power produced by the system is exported to your local electric utility.